Transcript of Questions and Answers given December 13, 2009 in Tiburon, California

 When I began this work, I was actually thirty, and I had a dream that told me to read the works of Jung.
 I hadn't read anything for many years.
 When I met my teacher I was nineteen and had studied esoteric subjects, but then I had to get rid of all those books.
 I wasn't allowed to read anything except novels and poetry, until this dream.
 So I the read the Collected Works of Carl Jung.
 You start at Volume 5 and you read through to Volume 18.
 Then I began to incorporate a Jungian perspective on dreamwork with this Sufi heritage which I'd grown up with since I met my teacher--the Sufi way of interpreting dreams.

-The reason, as far as I can see now, that I was asked study Jung is that the psychology of people living in the Middle East, which is where Sufi dreamwork developed, is quite different to the psychology of people in the West now.
+The reason, as far as I can see now, that I was asked to study Jung is that the psychology of people living in the Middle East, which is where Sufi dreamwork developed, is quite different to the psychology of people in the West now.
 Here, for example, the ego is much more developed.
 There is much more of a sense of the individual self.
 Because Jung based his understanding of psychology on alchemy, it is based in the Western psyche, which is different to the Eastern psyche.
 They're just structured differently.

 As far as I can understand, Jungian psychology is the only psychology that really explores the process of spiritual transformation in the West, that is grounded in the Self.
 It's not that he developed this psychology; he interpreted the alchemical and gnostic process of individual transformation into a psychological language.

-Jung, who was also a gnostic, gave us back our own heritage of psychological transformation and dreamwork that that belonged to the early gnostics and had been repressed by the Church.
+Jung, who was also a gnostic, gave us back our own heritage of psychological transformation and dreamwork that belonged to the early Gnostics and had been repressed by the Church.
 If you have a Western psyche, you cannot force onto it an Eastern psychological model, because the psyche is structured differently.

 So part of my work was to bring the two together.
 Also there is psychological dreamwork and there spiritual dreamwork, and they are different.
 But they do also come together.
 Because if you're going to go on a real spiritual journey in the West, you also need to do psychological work, particularly work on the shadow.
 I do not know how it is at the present, but when Sufi manuals were written in the East the psyche was different.
 They were much closer to the collective.
 They were not individuated in the same way, so the work is different.